-Truck Cab Ignition Switch must be OFF in order for the crane ignition switch to be operable.
+Truck Cab Ignition Switch must be ON in order for the crane ignition switch to be operable.

-NOTE: The crane ignition switch must be in the STOP position before the truck can be started from the truck cab.
+NOTE: All ignition switches (truck key switch and both crane console switches must be in the RUN/ON position before the truck can be started from either the truck cab or the control console.